-If you are having trouble uploading files or folders, please try the following troubleshooting steps:
+If you are having trouble uploading files or folders to Box, please try the following troubleshooting steps:

-- Please ensure your web browser is the latest version of Chrome, Firefox, Safari, or Edge
+- Make sure that your web browser is the latest version of Chrome, Firefox, Safari, or Edge.
+An out-of-date browser can cause file upload problems.

-- Try clearing your browser's cache.
-If this does not resolve your issue, please proceed to the next step.
+- Clear your browser's cache - If this does not resolve your issue, please proceed to the next step.

-- Verify that you are using one of our recommended operating systems.
+- Verify that you are using one of our supported operating systems.

 - Verify that the file or folder's path on Windows machines is under the 255-character Windows limitation.
 Folder paths that exceed 255 characters may truncate the content's name before uploading to Box.